Eisa01/mpv-scripts/README.md

 	 - **[ctrl]**+**[v]** to play the copied video *and time if available* (whether link or local video or video path)
 	 - **[ctrl]**+**[v]** when no video is currently copied, [ctrl]+[v] will find and play your last copied or pasted video **(PRO ONLY)**
 	 - **[ctrl]**+**[c]** to access your videos clipboard history **(PRO ONLY)**
- - **Other cases**
-	 - Open video that has its time copied to resume automatically (if video and its time is still in clipboard)
 ### SmartCopyPaste (Basic AND Pro) Features
 - **Powerful Paste:** Copy video or path or URL from anywhere and play it by pressing **[ctrl]**+**[v]** in idle mpv
 - **Copy Video Path WITH Time:** In active mpv, copy the video path and time reached by **[ctrl]**+**[c]**